JosiahParry/valve/README.md

 plan(multisession, workers = 5)
 ```

-First, we'll ping the main valve app which will distribute requests round robin.
+First, we'll ping the main valve app which will distribute requests.
+The first time
+this is ran might be slow since there will not be any plumber APIs in the pool yet.

 ```r
 start <- Sys.time()